 The Yearbook Suite has 11 units.
 There are printed student workbooks for each unit, and the Adviser Binder includes all 11 units plus the First 30 Days lesson plan.
-Content is also available online and in the Yearbook Suite app.
+Content is also available online for download at yearbookhelp.com and in the Yearbook Suite app.
 The First 30 Days lesson plan contains the lessons and activities from the Yearbook Suite your staff should learn in the first six weeks of school.
 It's also in the front of the Adviser Timeline, which is in your spring Planning Kit.